About the museum

 Admission is free, but donations are welcome.

-If you would like to make a donation to the St Bartholomew’s Hospital Archives Fund please either email email@example.com or call 020 7618 1720
+If you would like to make a donation to the St Bartholomew’s Hospital Archives Fund, which supports conservation of collections and other museum and archives development projects, please either email firstname.lastname@example.org or call 020 7618 1720.

-Wheelchair access by arrangement.
+Wheelchair access on request.
 Induction loop; texts of audio displays available on request.
 Please download our access statement here.

 Find out more about disabled access to the museum here.